-For tight steering at low speed, release joystick and then move left or right.
+For tight steering at low speed, return joystick to neutral position and then to a corner.
 Tracks will counter-rotate and machine will turn in a tight circle.

 Dual Control Ground Drive

 To steer while moving forward, move one control slightly more than the other to turn in desired direction.
 Machine will gradually turn.